ErikBjare/ErikBjare.github.io/_wiki/importance-of-open-recommendation-systems.md

 They control a large part of your life:

- - Which friends posts you see on social media
+ - Which posts you see on social media (the big one).
+   - Which friends you stay in touch with.
+   - Which topics you get exposure to.
- - Which articles you read (and which you don't)
+   - Which articles you read, and which you don't.
  - Which ads you get served
  - Which search results you see

-It seems as if the internet has been pretty polarising.
-If we could pop more filter bubbles, we'd be more likely to interact online.
-Perhaps this could help us understand other people better and, as a consequence, give us a better debate.

 The information you consume controls you, for better or worse.
 I'd argue that most people have a questionable information diet (I include myself here).
 It gets worse when platforms that depend on your attention have control of what gets shown since they have an incentive to reinforce our bad habits.

+Social media has had a remarkable impact on society.
+There have certainly been positive effects such as the removal of gatekeepers and vastly decreased friction in communication and networking.
+However, it's pretty clear that it hasn't all been unicorns and rainbows, but what of it?

-When we go on Facebook or any other social media site, we are at their algorithms mercy.
+When we go on our Facebook feed or that of any other social media site, we are at their recommendation algorithms mercy.
 They presumably optimize for clicks, time spent, and endless scrolling.
-That's what they want us to do, but is it what we want out of Facebook?
+That's what they want us to do, but is that what we want out of Facebook?

+If we could somehow control the recommendation algorithms we would have the ability to decide our own information diet.
+Would that make a significant difference?
+I think so.

-## What could be different?
+## What would be different?

 If we had full control of the recommendation algorithms, what could we do?

- - We could aggregate all our feeds into one where we decide what we want and what we don't.
- - We could purposefully include content that we wouldn't usually get recommended, just to reduce filter bubbles.
+ - We could make the content that is recommended more relevant us.
+   - By being able to configure what we are and aren't interested in.
+ - We could make the feeds less distracting.
+   - By not recommending entertainment and other highly distracting content while working.
- - We could get one step closer to platform independence.
+ - We could get closer to platform independence.
-   - By aggregating all content in one feed, we wouldn't have to choose between Facebook, Twitter, and Reddit: we could have the best of both worlds.
+   - By aggregating all content in one feed, we wouldn't have to choose between Facebook, Twitter, and Reddit: we could have all the feeds in one place.
+ - We could reduce filter bubbles.
+   - By purposefully include content that we wouldn't usually get recommended.
  - We could decide ourselves on what to filter away.
-   - Do you find that comments containing curse words or have an unusually negative sentiment score rarely contribute to the conversation?
-Don't show those comments.
+   - Do you find that comments containing curse words rarely contribute to the conversation?
+Hide them. <!-- or have an unusually negative sentiment score -->

 ## Planning an information diet

-Just like the [food pyramid](https://en.wikipedia.org/wiki/Food_pyramid_(nutrition\)) has served to help people plan what they eat, we could suggest a common sense information diet for people as a default and then let them modify it as they wish.
+Just like the [food pyramid](https://en.wikipedia.org/wiki/Food_pyramid_(nutrition\)) has served as a heuristic to help people plan what they eat, we could suggest an information diet (or several) for people as a default and then let them modify it as they wish.

 An example (not necessarily a good diet):

+ - (~50%) Content from Hacker News and your reddit feed (the HN/Reddit algorithm decides)
  - (~20%) The posts of your closest friends
- - (~20%) The posts of your 2nd degree closest friends (friends of friends)
+ - (~10%) The posts of your 2nd degree closest friends (friends of friends)
- - (~40%) Content from Hacker News and the subreddits you subscribe to (the HN/Reddit algorithm decides)
- - (10%) Content from r/all on Reddit  (minimal filters)
+ - (~10%) Content from r/all on Reddit  (minimal filters)
- - (5%) Low-scoring content (could be controversial, low quality or recently posted)
+ - (~5%) Low-scoring content (could be controversial, low quality or recently posted)
- - (5%) Let the Facebook algorithm decide
+ - (~5%) Let the Facebook algorithm decide

 Here's another example:

- - (10%) The top world news
- - (50%) Programming related from Reddit, Hacker News, Twitter
+ - (~40%) Programming-related posts from Reddit, Hacker News, Twitter
- - (20%) Friends and family  (could be set to zero during working hours)
+ - (~20%) Friends and family  (could be set to zero during working hours)
- - (20%) Memes/jokes  (could be set to zero during working hours)
+ - (~20%) Memes/jokes  (could be set to zero during working hours)
+ - (~10%) Global news
+ - (~10%) Local news

+This is a simple way to configure an information diet and suffers from a few issues:

+ - What happens when a source is depleted or no longer has high-quality content?
+   - The source could be turned off or have it's probability of appearing in the feed decrease as the high-quality content has already been seen.
+ - It doesn't take into consideration what you're specifically interested in from those sources.

+Despite these issues, the strength of a simple model like this one is that it is easy to understand and modify.
+So it serves as a good starting point.

 ## Analysing our diet